Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 We extracted data from three databases from the case company of the studied project.
 The first database contained all features of the studied project, the second database contained all states for all features, and the third database contained all RP criteria and its values for each feature of the studied project.
 Figure~\ref{fig:dataextracxtion} provides an overview of our data extraction steps, which are described below.

 \textit{(D1) Extract all features}.
 The first step in the data collection and extraction phase was to extract all features that were ever considered from the completed project.
-For each feature, a unique ID (FeatureID) was extracted, which was used to link the feature to all requirements prioritization decisions and state(s) the feature reached in the development process (see D2 below), and to all values it had for each requirement prioritization criteria (see D3 below).
+For each feature, a unique ID (FeatureID) was extracted, which was used to link the feature to all RP decisions and state(s) the feature reached in the development process (see D2 below), and to all values it had for each requirement prioritization criteria (see D3 below).
 In total, 11,110 features were extracted.

 \textit{(D2) Extract all states for each feature}.
 When features are discovered it is not certain if the feature will be included in the product release.
 Available resources, scope, and lead-time limits the realization of any feature into the product.
 Therefore, to keep track of all features through the software development process, a feature can have one of seven states, namely: elicited, prioritized, planned, implemented, tested, released, or dropped (illustrated in Fig.~\ref{fig:reqstate}).
 The state of a feature shows how far the feature has reached in the development process.
-Before a feature is given a state (the first state is elicited), a decision (i.e., requirements prioritization decision) was made to include that feature in the project.
+Before a feature is given a state (the first state is elicited), a decision (i.e., RP decision) was made to include that feature in the project.
 All extracted features from D1 reached at least the state of elicited, and thus is considered to be included in the project.
-Then, before a feature changes its state, a new requirements prioritization decision based on eight criteria (see D3 below and Table~\ref{tab:FeatureVariables}) was made.
+Then, before a feature changes its state, a new RP decision based on eight criteria (see D3 below and Table~\ref{tab:FeatureVariables}) was made.
 A feature could move (backward or forward) from one state to another, meaning a feature could have been in one or several states.
 When extracting all states from the second database, the FeatureID was used to link each feature to all its states in the project.
+In this study, we only extracted the forward transitions of each feature.
 In total, 32,139 decisions were extracted.
 Figure~\ref{fig:reqstate} shows the different states for a feature, which are described below.

 \textbf{State Elicited:} Each feature that has been through a pre-feasibility phase, and being prioritized (i.e., a decision is made to include the feature for the next step) reach the state Elicited.